dotnet/docs/docs/csharp/csharp-6.md

 [!code-csharp[UsingStaticLinq](../../samples/snippets/csharp/new-in-6/newcode.cs#usingStaticLinq)]

-This imports all the methods in the `System.Linq.Enumerable` namespace.
+This imports all the methods in the `System.Linq.Enumerable` class.
 However, the extension methods are only in scope when called as extension methods.
 They are not in scope if they are called as though they are static
 methods: